On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Introduction

-There has also been work looking at the consistency of ABC as we obtain more data. \cite{Marin:2013} consider consistency in ABC model choice and \cite[]{martin2014approx} consider consistency of ABC for parameter estimation.
-Both results shows consistency under weaker assumptions than we make.
-However our Theorem \ref{thm:1} gives a rate of convergence for ABC, shows how this depends on the choice of bandwidth, and shows how the asymptotic variance depends on the summary statistics.
-Also here it is natural to focus on the assumption similar to the classical Bernstein -von Mises theorem, since our purpose is to compare the efficiency with the likelihood-based estimators.

-Finally, a number of papers have looked at the choice of summary statistics \cite[e.g.][]{Wegmann:2009,nunes2010optimal,fearnhead2012constructing,barnes2012considerate,blum2010approximate,prangle2014semi}.
-Whilst this is not the focus of our paper, Theorem \ref{thm:1} does give insight into this choice.
-As mentioned above, this result shows that, in terms of minimising the asymptotic variance, we should use a summary that is of the same dimension as the number of parameters.
-In particular it further supports the suggestion in \cite{fearnhead2012constructing} of having one summary per parameter, with that summary approximating the MLE for that parameter (viewed as a function of the data).
-If we were to use the true MLEs as the summaries, then it follows from Theorem \ref{thm:1} that asymptotically the ABC posterior mean would attain the Cramer-Rao lower bound.
+Finally, a number of papers have looked at the choice of summary statistics \cite[e.g.,][]{wegmann2009efficient,blum2010approximate,prangle2014semi}.
+Our Theorem \ref{thm:1} gives insight into this.
+As mentioned above, this result shows that, in terms of minimising the asymptotic variance, we should use a summary statistic of the same dimension as the number of parameters.
+In particular it supports the suggestion in \cite{fearnhead2012constructing} of having one summary per parameter, with that summary approximating the maximum likelihood estimator for that parameter.

-The paper is organised as follows.
-Section 2 sets up some notations and presents the key assumptions for the main theorems.
-Section 3 gives the asymptotic normality of the ABC posterior mean of $\bh(\btheta)$ for $n\rightarrow\infty$.
-Section 4.1 gives the asymptotic normality of $\hbh$ when $N\rightarrow\infty$.
-In Section 4.2, the relative asymptotic efficiency between the MLE based on the summary statistic and $\hbh$ is studied for various proposal densities.
-An iterative importance sampling algorithm is proposed and the comparison between ABC and the indirect inference (II) is given.
-In Section 5 we demonstrate our results empirically on an analytically tractable normal example and a stochastic volatility model. paper concludes with some discussions.
-Proofs are contained in the Appendices.